fluro-developers/fluro/README.md

 If a static application token has been set then when a user signs out of the app all requests are made as the application instead of the user

+#### Listening to user session changes
+It's helpful to listen for the 'change' event so that your application can respond to a user logging in/out

 ```js

 //Listen for when the user logs in/out